All the world’s a stage…

-Shaftesbury Avenue | A walk along Shaftesbury Avenue will make you realise it probably should have been called Theatre Avenue because you’ll find the Lyric, Apollo, Gielgud, Queen’s, and Palace Theatres all within 300 metres of each other.
+A walk along Shaftesbury Avenue will make you realise it probably should have been called Shakespeare Avenue, because you’ll find the Lyric, Apollo, Gielgud, Queen’s, and Palace Theatres all within 300 metres of each other.

-Charing Cross Road | Once renowned for its specialist and second-hand bookshops, Charing Cross Road is now surrounded by theatres and places to wine and dine.
+Once renowned for its specialist and second-hand bookshops, Charing Cross Road is now surrounded by theatres and places to wine and dine.
 But the bookshops really shouldn’t be overlooked, even if just to browse.
 There are some ultra-rare gems in there.

 From Cambridge Circus, a walk along West Street will take you past the Ambassadors and St Martin’s Theatres.
-A short walk down Charing Cross Road will bring you to the Garrick and Phoenix Theatres, with the Arts, Wyndham’s, Noel Coward, Duke of York’s and London Coliseum Theatres all located on the many small streets leading from Charing Cross Road.
+A short walk down Charing Cross Road will bring you to the Garrick and Phoenix Theatres, with the Arts, Wyndham’s, Noël Coward, Duke of York’s and London Coliseum Theatres all located on the many small streets leading off from Charing Cross Road.

-A brief walk to Nelson’s Column will bring you onto Strand, or take a shortcut along William IV Street if you do not appreciate one-armed men balancing on fifty-metre poles.
+A brief walk to Nelson’s Column will bring you onto Strand, or take a shortcut along William IV Street if you’ve seen enough one-armed yodas balancing on ten-metre poles before.
 On the Strand you’ll discover the Adelphi, Vaudeville, Savoy and Lyceum Theatres, before reaching Aldwych.

-Aldwych | One-way roads often lack direction, Aldwych does not.
+One-way roads often lack direction; Aldwych does not.
 This semi-circular road leads you to the Novello Theatre and (surprisingly) the Aldwych Theatre, both of which opened in 1905.
 A boom year for London theatre it would seem.

 Current productions: Mamma Mia! and TINA: The Tina Turner Musical.

-Catherine Street | Leading from Aldwych is Catherine Street, that will take you to the Duchess, Theatre Royal Drury Lane and Fortune Theatre’s.
-From the end of Catherine Street, a swift left then a right will bring you to Bow Street, which is home of the Royal Opera House, and just 230 metres from Covent Garden Station – and the end of the tour.
+Leading from Aldwych is Catherine Street, that will take you to the Duchess, Theatre Royal Drury Lane and Fortune Theatres.
+From the end of Catherine Street, a swift left then a right will bring you to Bow Street, which is home of the Royal Opera House, and just 230 metres from Covent Garden station – and the end of the tour.

-Current productions: The Play That Goes Wrong, 42nd Street, The Woman in Black
+Current productions: The Play That Goes Wrong, 42nd Street, The Woman in Black.